awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 ## Leaving an Organization as a Member Account<a name="orgs_manage_accounts_leave-as-member"></a>

 When signed in to a member account, you can remove that one account from its organization\.
 To do this, complete the following procedure\.
 The master account can't leave the organization using this technique\.
 To remove the master account, you must [delete the organization]()\.

+**Note**
+If you leave an organization, you will no longer be covered by organization agreements that were accepted on your behalf by the master account of the organization\.
+You can view a list of these organization agreements in [AWS Artifact Organization Agreements](http://console.aws.amazon.com/artifact/home?#!/agreements?tab=organizationAgreements)\.
+Before leaving the organization, you should determine \(with the assistance of your legal, privacy, or compliance teams where appropriate\) whether it is necessary for you to have new agreement\(s\) in place\.

 **Minimum permissions**
 To leave an AWS organization, you must have the following permissions: